-NEW FOR SPRING 2021!
-Federal crop insurance coverage for Satsumas can now be considered with a written agreement for ANY county in Alabama, Florida and Georgia.
+As of 2021, federal crop insurance coverage for Satsumas can be considered with a written agreement for ANY county in Alabama, Florida and Georgia.
 See right fact sheet for additional information.

 Florida Citrus Actual Production History (APH) coverage is based upon the individualized historic yields, rather than the state’s average dollars per acre.
 During a hurricane, citrus fruit can fall off the tree, float away and disappear, making it extremely difficult to determine the percentage of the total crop that was damaged.
 Since coverage is based on historic average yield, damage is instead determined by calculating the difference between historic average yield and the amount of citrus remaining on the trees.